microsoft/sarif-web-component/README.md

 ReactDOM.render(<Viewer logs={arrayOfLogs} />, document.body.firstChild)
 ```
+In the HTML page hosting this component, `<meta http-equiv="content-type" content="text/html; charset=utf-8">` is required to avoid text rendering issues.

 ## Publishing
 In your local clone of this repo, do the following.
 Double-check `package.json` `name` in case it was modified for development purposes.